Vicbuz/QIIME2-hutton-training/README.md

 1. Have access to the HPC
 2. Install QIIME2

+## Get a HPC account

-First, you will need an account on the High Performace Cluster computer at the James Hutton Institue, called  and Gruffalo or the Crop Diversity Cluster.
+First, you will need an account on the High Performace Cluster computer at the James Hutton Institue, called Gruffalo or the Crop Diversity Cluster.
+You may already have an account, if so please skip to the next step of installing QIIME2.

 You can request an account by going here https://help.cropdiversity.ac.uk/user-accounts.html